LorisSigrist/zocker/README.md

 ## Features & Limitations

-`zocker` is as close as you can reasonably get to supporting all possible zod schemas.
-It's easier to list the limitations than the features.
+The vast majority of Zod schemas just work.
+It's quicker to list the ones with limitations:

 1. `z.preprocess` and `z.refine` are ignored
 2. `toUpperCase`, `toLowerCase` and `trim` only work if they are the last operation on a string